abdoltjie135/infinitesimal-strain-classical-plasticity/README.md

 # Inifinitesimal strain classical plasticity model (Von-Mises & Tresca)
-Built in deal.ii.
+Built in deal.II.
 Capable of simulating the Von-Mises and Tresca yield criteria with linear isotropic hardening or perfect plasticity.
 The small strain assumption was made.
 The algorithms and theoretical background can be found in: de Souza Neto, E.A., Peric, D. and Owen, D.R., 2011.
 Computational methods for plasticity: theory and applications.
 John Wiley & Sons.